stevearc/overseer.nvim/doc/reference.md

   templates = { "builtin" },
   -- Directories where overseer will look for template definitions (relative to rtp) template_dirs = { "overseer.template" },
-  -- When true, tries to detect a green color from your colorscheme to use for success highlight auto_detect_success_color = true,
   -- Patch nvim-dap to support preLaunchTask and postDebugTask dap = true,
   -- Configure the task list